CarlosGongorar/CarlosGongorar/README.md

 * 🌍  I'm based in Bogotá, Colombia
 * ✉️  You can contact me at [carlosgongorar50@gmail.com](mailto:carlosgongorar50@gmail.com)
-* 🧠  I'm learning React Native
+* 🧠  I'm learning NextJS
 * ⚡  I'm a superhero... a little bit crazier

 ### Skills